Gnosticism, Patristic Mythological Christianity and the Biblical Jesus

 The "Aeon Jesus" of the Gnostics

-Aeons in the language of the Gnostics are intermediate spiritual beings, bridging the gap between God and humans
+N.B.
+"Aeons" (Aiones) in the language of the Gnostics are the intermediate spiritual beings that bridge the gap between God and humans.

-Pre-substantial = the one who existed before all substance (matter) (Lexigram)
+Pre-essential = the one existing before all essence (matter)

 Professors of Philosophy Vasilis Kalfas and George Zografidis state that: